Langkofel Group

-The Langkofel Group (Grupa dl Saslonch, Gruppo del Sassolungo) is a massif in the (western) Dolomites of the Italian Alps.
-It separates Gröden (to the north) and the Fassa valley (to the south), as well as the Sella massif (to the east) and the Rosengarten (to the west).
+The Saslonch Group (Gruppo del Sassolungo), or the Sassolungo Group (Langkofel), is a massif in the (western) Dolomites of the Italian Alps.
+It separates Val Gardena (to the north) and the Fassa valley (to the south), as well as the Sella massif (to the east) and the Rosengarten (to the west).
 Northwest of the Langkofel is the Seiser Alm.
-The highest point in the range is the eponymous Langkofel with a height of 3,181 metres.
+The highest point in the range is the Sassolungol with a height of 3,181 metres.
 Taken together, the summits of the Langkofel form an arc which is only open towards the northwest.
 Within this arc there is only one small mountain, the Langkofelkarspitze, so that the group surrounds a kind of "inner courtyard".

 Geology

 The region was formed in the early Triassic period (about 230 million years ago) as a coral reef in a shallow tropical sea.
 Hard limestone was able to form on the outside of the reef, whilst the rock in the interior remained brittle and was quickly eroded away following the uplifting of the range.
 This left a garland of mountains which, in a clockwise direction, are the Langkofel, Langkofeleck, Fünffingerspitze, Grohmannspitze, Innerkoflerturm, Zahnkofel and Plattkofel.